-PJM needs data concerning unit fuel reserves for it to reliably operate the PJM RTO and its associated markets.
+PJM needs data concerning unit resource limitations for it to reliably operate the PJM RTO and its associated markets.
 This is especially true during periods of severe weather and/or times when there are external fuel constraints (i.e., coal strike, oil embargo).
 During PJM's last capacity driven load shed situation (Winter Freeze, 1994) the fuels data provided by PJM's members reduced the severity and duration of actual load curtailments.

-It is the intent of this procedure to require all capacity resources to report fuel data so that in severe situations, PJM can continue to make the calls that are in the best interest of all its members.
-In contrast with past procedures, where PJM could have used this data to restrict the output of various generators based upon their fuel limitations without financial compensation, PJM will now use the information to assist the market in providing solutions to emergency situations.
+It is the intent of this procedure to require all capacity resources to report data on known resource limitations that will impact unit run time, and affect multi-day operations planning so that in severe situations, PJM can continue to make the calls that are in the best interest of all its members.
+Resource limitations include limitations to primary or alternate on-site fuel, emissions, demineralized or cooling water, and other consumables.
+In contrast with past procedures, where PJM could have used this data to restrict the output of various generators based upon their resource limitations without financial compensation, PJM will now use the information to assist the market in providing solutions to emergency situations.